 Our brand recognition and reputation are critical aspects of our business.
-We believe that maintaining and further enhancing our brands, particularly our Smith & Wesson, M&P, Performance Center, and Thompson/Center Arms brands and the various brands sold by our accessories and electro-optics businesses, as well as our reputation are critical to retaining existing customers and attracting new customers.
+We believe that maintaining and further enhancing all of our brands is critical to retaining existing customers and attracting new customers.
 We also believe that the importance of our brand recognition and reputation will continue to increase as competition in our markets continues to develop.

 We anticipate that our advertising, marketing, and promotional efforts will increase in the foreseeable future as we continue to seek to enhance our brands and consumer demand for our products.
 Historically, we have relied on print and electronic media advertising to increase consumer awareness of our brands to increase purchasing intent and conversation.
-We anticipate that we will increasingly rely on other forms of media advertising, including social media and e-marketing.
+We anticipate that we will increasingly rely on other forms of media advertising, including social media and digital marketing.
 Our future growth and profitability will depend in large part upon the effectiveness and efficiency of our advertising, promotion, public relations, and marketing programs.
 These brand promotion activities may not yield increased revenue and the efficacy of these activities will depend on a number of factors, including our ability to do the following: